 The routes map

-The map provided below (found here) shows only the existing routes that will be signed.
-The Molonglo Valley is left blank as in this area there are no routes at this time.
+Only the existing routes (see below) will be signed.
+The Molonglo Valley is left blank, as in this area there are no routes at this time.